 *In our above example we had a high value of 2300; in general, most analog inputs (raw) will range up to 32000 or 64000 depending on the register type (we are not intending on this to be a technical discussion) so take our example with a grain of salt knowing that you would have much different values if the sensor was in fact rated for 35 F to 600 F. Please contact us if you want more personalized help on this topic!

 Automation and controls engineering is one of many fields of specialty in the industrial manufacturing industry.
 You are most likely here because you are interested in this job title and are looking for more information about what it is and how you can work towards this job title.
 To get started, let us define what an automation or controls engineer is and does so we can focus on the specifics on what is needed to pursue such an interesting and challenging career.

 What is a Automation or controls engineer?

-We define an automation or control engineer is and does so we can make sure we are looking for the right information.
 We define an automation or controls engineer as an engineer who is tasked with designing, programming, implementing and improving a manufacturing plant or machine process with the aid of programmable logic controllers, relays or any other form of “control” circuity.
 An automation or controls engineer has a desire to learn electrical and computer engineering practices and shows natural strength in problem solving skills.
 On top of the necessary math and science educational background, there is a huge industry demand for engineers with soft skills to aid in interfacing with customers and other employees.
 Long gone are the days of quiet guys and pocket protectors (sorry nerds!)

 What kind of education do I need?